ensdomains/docs/ens-improvement-proposals/ensip-17-datauri-contenthash.md

 ## Motivation

 ENS `contenthash` (ENSIP-07) currently enables linking to static content which is strictly off-chain.
 The off-chain content is entirely dependent on off-chain providers, and updating this content for ENS-based decentralised websites typically requires updating the on-chain `contenthash` explicitly (except for IPNS).
 ENS domains' `avatar` text records and their ERC-721/-1155 interfaces already support generated DataURI bytes (`data:uri`) to resolve JSON and image metadata.
 This specification enables a similar `data:uri` format in ENS `contenthash` field, allowing ENS Resolvers to fetch and serve on-chain and/or off-chain data.
 The off-chain resources for the DataURI content may use CCIP-Read and an appropriate `utf-8` decoder to render the encoded bytes.
+This specification allows complete support for dynamic data in ENS Contenthash using CCIP-Read ([EIP-3886](https://eips.ethereum.org/EIPS/eip-3668)) and Wildcard Resolution ([ENSIP-10](https://docs.ens.domains/ens-improvement-proposals/ensip-10-wildcard-resolution)).

 ## Specification

-This specification is an extension of [ENSIP-07](https://docs.ens.domains/ens-improvement-proposals/ensip-7-contenthash-field) to support in-line bytes of data conforming to the `data:uri` scheme (RFC-2397) as ENS Contenthash.
+This specification is an extension of [ENSIP-07](https://docs.ens.domains/ens-improvement-proposals/ensip-7-contenthash-field) to support in-line bytes of data conforming to the `data:uri` scheme ([RFC-2397](https://datatracker.ietf.org/doc/html/rfc2397)) as ENS Contenthash.
 There are no changes to be made in the current ENS Resolvers since `contenthash` bytes are parsed as `utf-8` characters by default.
 Only a standardisation needs to be enacted for web3 providers to begin resolving ENS Contenthash in `data:uri` scheme.
 Simple details of the proposed standardisation are as follows:

 ### Decoded String